Dahlia Tuber FAQ

 • Too dry - If your soil is too dry, it could dry out your tuber and not grow.

-If you have questions about growing dahlias, we recommend connecting with your local American Dahlia Society or another horticulture or gardening club near you.
+If you have additional questions about growing dahlias, we recommend connecting with your local American Dahlia Society or another horticulture or gardening club near you.
 We rely on regular lab analysis of our soil, water, and plant material to determine the methods we use.
 What works for us growing on a commercial scale in our zone may not work for you, and we aren't able to offer advice specific to your garden without knowing the details.

 Additional resources: